Winning Customers:

 Individuals have different preferred ways of thinking and communicating their experiences – some express themselves in pictures, others talk about how things sound to them, and others speak about how things feel.
 If you want to connect with your target customers, you have to:

-E-sales of Ten3 e-book "Cultural Intelligence & Modern Management" rose by 30% within a week after the description of the product in the advertisement was changed from "e-Book" to "e-Book + 50 slides".
-The word "slides" not only communicated the simplicity and easy understanding of the material presented in the e-book, but also established fast connection with the visuals reading the ad.
+E-sales of the Business Guru for trainers rose by 30% within a week after the description of the product at the buy-now page was changed from "training course" to "training course with 200 slides".
+Apart from communicating the simplicity and easy delivery of the material, the word "slides" established quick connection with the visuals reading the description.

 Help Different Types of People Solve Their Problems

 Different people pay attention to different things and apply different criteria for making decisions.
-When people solve problems, the four functions - feeling, sensing, thinking, and intuition – come into play in different combinations.
+When people solve problems Download PowerPoint presentation, pdf e-book, the four functions - feeling, sensing, thinking, and intuition – come into play in different combinations.
 The Myers-Briggs Type Indicator (MBTI) is a widely used approach for understanding and characterizing the styles of interaction different people prefer to employ.
 It is based, in particular, on the following dimensions of a person's preferred approach to life.

 • What you pay attention to (Sensing vs. Intuition)